Bob Caudle: Style

 Caudle was a traditional type of wrestling announcer, meaning that he did not advocate for faces or heels (although he often showed his disgust for cheating).
 Caudle was not a personality in and of himself, but he let the wrestlers be the stars of the show.
 As such, he was not involved in angles where heels would attack him.
 Over the years Caudle was teamed with Bill Ward, David Crockett, Johnny Weaver, Gordon Solie, Les Thatcher, Tony Schiavone, Dutch Mantel, Jim Cornette, and Jim Ross among others.

 Personal life

 Caudle was born in Charlotte, North Carolina.

+Outside of the wrestling world, Caudle was also active in politics.
 Caudle, an avowed Republican, contributed to the campaigns of Senator Jesse Helms.
 He became a legislative assistant for Senator Jesse Helms after he left WRAL in 1980, working in Helms's office in Raleigh.
 He remained in that position until 1996.
 Caudle and Helms worked together at WRAL before Helms ran for the United States Senate in 1972.

-He and his wife Jackie have been married for over 60 years, have 3 children and 7 grandchildren.
+Caudle was married to his wife Jackie for 76 years until her death on April 24, 2025.
+They have 3 children, 7 grandchildren, and 12 great-grandchildren.

+Caudle died at the age of 95 on November 16, 2025.